 Annuities may create too much income

-The last several weeks, I’ve addressed how individuals can maximize their available resources in order to afford needed care as they age.
-One of the questions I regularly get is whether a person is automatically disqualified from Medicaid if his or her income is too high.
+The last several columns, I've addressed how individuals can maximize their available resources in order to afford needed care as they age.
+One of the questions I regularly get is whether a person is automatically disqualified from Medicaid if he or her income is too high.
 The short answer is no.

-Medicaid says that you cannot qualify if you earn more than $2,084 per month.
-However, you may still apply for Medicaid even if you earn income above that amount.
-In order to apply, you must set up something called a “Qualified Income Trust.”
-Some states call it a “Miller Trust.”
+Medicaid says that you cannot qualify if you earn more than $2,199 per month.
+However, you still may apply for Medicaid even if you earn income above that amount.
+In order to apply, you must set up something called a "Qualified Income Trust."
+Some states call it a "Miller Trust."
 Usually this trust is managed by the well spouse.

-The basic concept for this kind of trust is that it siphons off and holds the applicant’s income.
-All of the applicant’s income, no matter its source, must be deposited into the bank account for the Qualified Income Trust.
-For example, the applicant’s social security, pension payments, and any annuity payments must all be deposited there.
+The concept for this kind of trust is that it siphons off and holds the applicant's income.
+All of the applicant's income, no matter it's source, must be deposited into the bank account for the Qualified Income Trust.
+For example, the applicant's Social Security, pension payments, and any annuity payments must all be deposited there.

 Recommended Stories For You

-Annuities certainly have their place, but they are not the cure-all to the problem of affording long-term care.
-A comprehensive look at all the resources available to you and your spouse is key to planning for long-term care.
+Annuities certainly have their place, but they are not the cure-all to the problem of affording long term care.
+A comprehensive look at all the resources available to you and your spouse is key to planning for long term care.
 Annuities are only one tool.
-There are other strategies such as improvements in your home, long-term care insurance, and a proper court order to shelter assets and income for the well spouse.
+Investing in other assets, such as improvements in your home or a long term care insurance policy, a proper court order to preserve assets and income for the well spouse, are each strategies that should be considered.
 This type of planning should be done as soon as possible so that you can maximize all your available resources.
 We should plan for abundant living and the best way to do that is to plan early.

 Cassandra Jones is an elder law and family law attorney in Gardnerville.
 She can be reached at 782-0040.